Skip to content

 8. The Chinese Dragon and Tigers

-Many Asian cultures consider tigers as divine beings.
+Many Asian cultures consider tigers divine beings.
 However, tigers are also considered the dragon’s ultimate nemesis, hence the numerous artworks depicting both beings fighting a fierce battle.
-The Chinese idiom “Dragon versus Tiger” has sprung out of this idea of a rivalry between the two creatures and is used in nowadays sports competitions.
+The Chinese idiom “Dragon versus Tiger” sprung from this idea of a rivalry between the two creatures and is used in modern sports competitions.

-Such fierce beings were naturally an inspiration to Chinese martial arts, where the “Dragon Style” represents the fighting style of understanding the movement of your rival.
-In comparison, martial arts “Tiger Style” means using brute strength and memorising the techniques used.
+Such fierce beings naturally inspired Chinese martial arts, where the “Dragon Style” represents the fighting style of understanding your rival’s movement.
+In comparison, martial arts’ “Tiger Style” means using brute strength and memorising the techniques used.

 9. The Chinese Dragon and Botany

 A faction of the elm tree called Ulmus pumila Pendula grows in Northern China.
-It has long branches that resemble the claws of a dragon.
-This would explain why it’s known locally as Lung Chao yü shu or dragon’s claw elm.
+Its long branches resemble a dragon’s claws, which explains why it’s known locally as Lung Chao yü shu or dragon’s claw elm.

 10. Dragon Feng-Shui

 Feng Shui represents the arrangement of the pieces in any living space to make them in harmony and balance with the natural world.
 The collection of the pieces creates a balance of energy forces in the place, so the people living in this area are in harmony with the natural world.
-Since Feng Shui is sometimes known as Chinese geomancy, it’s no surprise the dragon plays a significant role in it.
+Since feng shui is sometimes known as Chinese geomancy, it’s no surprise that dragons play a significant role in it.

-The dragon in Feng Shui represents the earth and the direction east, the direction from which the sun rises, and great success, prosperity, bravery and rain.
-The dragon figurines used in Feng Shui are often snakes that have beards and four legs.
+The dragon in Feng Shui represents the earth and the direction east, from which the sun rises and great success, prosperity, bravery, and rain.
+The dragon figurines used in Feng Shui are often snakes with beards and four legs.

 When arranging the pieces in a living space, it’s preferable to have the dragon figurines placed behind you.
 For example, they are placed on a counter behind your desk if you’re arranging office space.
 This is to derive power from the dragons and have their support.
 Positioning the dragon figurines in front of you is considered disrespectful, and you won’t be able to derive from their power.

-Following the practices of Feng Shui, if you place a dragon totem beside a water source, it is considered to bring wealth and a sign of good fortune on the way.
+Following the practices of Feng Shui, placing a dragon totem beside a water source is considered to bring wealth and a sign of good fortune on the way.

 Movies derived from the Chinese Dragon and their Meanings